asraman9792/clockwork-fcn/README.md

-# Clockwork Convnets for Video Semantic Segmentation
+# Clockwork Convnets for Video Semantic Segmentation Project under Professor Chaohui Wang of Imagine Lab Paris

 This is the reference implementation of [arxiv:1608.03609](https://arxiv.org/abs/1608.03609):